JunfengGaolab/JunfengGao.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer (~Assistant Professor in US) in Agri-Robotics of the <a href="https://lar.lincoln.ac.uk/" target="_blank" rel="noopener noreferrer">Lincoln Agri-Robotic Centre (LAR)</a> and the  <a href="https://lcas.lincoln.ac.uk/wp/people/" target="_blank" rel="noopener noreferrer">Lincoln Centre for Autonomous Systems (LCAS)</a> at the <a href="https://www.lincoln.ac.uk/home/" target="_blank" rel="noopener noreferrer">University of Lincoln</a>.
+Junfeng is a Lecturer (~Assistant Professor in US) in Agri-Robotics of the <a href="https://lar.lincoln.ac.uk/" target="_blank" rel="noopener noreferrer">Lincoln Agri-Robotic Centre (LAR)</a> and the  <a href="https://lcas.lincoln.ac.uk/wp/people/" target="_blank" rel="noopener noreferrer">Lincoln Centre for Autonomous Systems (LCAS)</a> at the <a href="https://www.lincoln.ac.uk/home/" target="_blank" rel="noopener noreferrer">University of Lincoln</a>.

-My research mainly focuses on the development of computational models using computer vision and deep learning in the domain of Agriculture, particularly in the robotic applications for autonomous navigation and crop care.
-Previously, I completed my PhD in machine learning and computer vision for precision farming at the <a href="https://www.ugent.be/en" target="_blank" rel="noopener noreferrer">Ghent University, Belgium</a>.
+His research mainly focuses on the development of computational models using computer vision and deep learning in the domain of Agriculture, particularly in the robotic applications for autonomous navigation and crop care.
+Previously, He completed my PhD in machine learning and computer vision for precision farming at the <a href="https://www.ugent.be/en" target="_blank" rel="noopener noreferrer">Ghent University, Belgium</a>.
 I also worked at Wageningen University and Research, University of Nottingham, SLU Sweden on agri-robotics and computer vision.
-He has been serving as deputy programme chair for <a href="https://lcas.lincoln.ac.uk/wp/taros-2021/" target="_blank" rel="noopener noreferrer">TAROS 2021 </a>.
+He have been serving as deputy programme chair for <a href="https://lcas.lincoln.ac.uk/wp/taros-2021/" target="_blank" rel="noopener noreferrer">TAROS 2021</a>.
+He is one of guest editors for **Agricultural Robotics** special issue for current Robotics Reports and was invited as reviewer for multiple SCI journals.

-My research lies at the interaction of <var>**robotics**</var>, <var>**computer vision**</var>, and <var>**machine learning**</var> for Agri-food applications.
+My research lies at the interaction of **robotics**, **computer vision**, and **machine learning** for Agri-food applications.

 Recent News
 ======
 * The book chapter on computer vision and less complex image analysis for monitoring potato traits is coming to be published soon by Springer
+* Agricultural roboics special issue for Current Robotics Reports